SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

-The ``@ConfigSerializable`` annotation eliminates the need for any registration since it allows Configurate to just generate an :javadoc:`ninja.leaping.configurate.objectmapping.ObjectMapper` for the class.
+The ``@ConfigSerializable`` annotation eliminates the need for any registration since it allows Configurate to just generate an :javadoc:`ObjectMapper` for the class.
 The only limitation is that Configurate needs an empty constructor to instantiate a new object before filling in the annotated fields.

 Providing a custom ObjectMapperFactory
 ======================================

-That restriction, however, can be lifted if we use a different :javadoc:`ninja.leaping.configurate.objectmapping.
-ObjectMapperFactory`, for example a :javadoc:`ninja.leaping.configurate.objectmapping.GuiceObjectMapperFactory`.
+That restriction, however, can be lifted if we use a different :javadoc:`ObjectMapperFactory`, for example a :javadoc:`GuiceObjectMapperFactory`.
 Instead of requiring an empty constructor, it will work on any class that guice can create via dependency injection.
 This also allows for a mixture of ``@Inject`` and ``@Setting`` annotated fields.

 Your plugin can just acquire a ``GuiceObjectMapperFactory`` simply by dependency injection (see :doc:`../injection`) and then pass it to the ``ConfigurationOptions``.